-Eijkhof et al. (2002) present a set of safe reduction rules for the weighted treewidth problem.
+Eijkhof et al. [2002] present a set of safe reduction rules for the weighted treewidth problem.
 Application of these rules can significantly reduce the size of the graph, without increasing the weighted treewidth of the graph.
 We tested these rules for our optimization problem and found that two of these reduction rules, the simplicial and the almost simplicial rules, are worthy to incorporate.
 The run time of these rules is negligible compared to the total run time for finding an elimination order, and by reducing the size of the graph, each iteration of the stochastic-greedy algorithms applied later is shorter.
 Throughout the application of the reduction rules, a variable low which represents the largest lower bound known for the weighted treewidth of the original graph is maintained.
-We denote by nw(v) the product $\prod{u \in \bar{N}{G_i}(v)} w(u)$.
+We denote by nw(v) the product $\prod{u \in \overline{N}{c}(v)} w(u)$.

-Simplicial rule.
-Let v be a simplicial vertex in G_i , namely its set of neighbors form a clique.
+Simplicial Rule.
+Let v be a simplicial vertex in G_i , namely, its set of neighbors form a clique.
+Recall that a clique is a set of vertices where every vertex is connected to every other vertex.
 The simplicial rule removes v from the graph, and updates the variable low: low = max(low, nw(v)).

-Almost simplicial rule.
+Almost Simplicial Rule.
 A vertex v is called an almost simplicial vertex in G_i if all its neighbors, except one u, form a clique.
 Vertex v is removed if $low \ge nw(v)$ and $w(v) \ge w(u)$.

-3.3.2 Stochastic-Greedy Algorithms
+Stochastic-Greedy Algorithms

-Three Stochastic-Greedy algorithms for finding a combined order of variable elimination and conditioning, all based on the same common procedure SG (Figure 3), have been incorporated.
-The input to this procedure is a weighted undirected graph G(V, E, w)resulting from the application of the reduction rules, a threshold T which represents the memory limitation, and two cost functions, C_1 and C_2 , that vary between the three algorithms.
+Three Stochastic-Greedy algorithms for finding a combined order of variable elimination and conditioning, all based on the same common procedure SG (fig. 3), have been incorporated.
+The input to this procedure is a weighted undirected graph G(V, E, w) resulting from the application of the reduction rules, a threshold T which represents the memory limitation, and two cost functions, C_1 and C_2 , that vary between the three algorithms.
 The threshold T is determined dynamically according to the memory available at run time.
-According to cost function C_1 the next vertex to eliminate is chosen, and according to C_2 a vertex to condition on is chosen.
+According to cost function C_1 , the next vertex to eliminate is chosen, and according to C_2 , a vertex to condition on is chosen.
 In each iteration, three vertices with a minimal cost (according to C_1) are selected, and a coin, biased according to the costs of the vertices, is flipped to choose between them.
-If in iteration i the weight of the clique created by the elimination of each vertex is above the given threshold, a vertex is chosen (according to C_2) to condition on rather than eliminate.
+If in iteration i, the weight of the clique created by the elimination of the chosen vertex is above the given threshold, a new vertex is chosen (according to C_2) to condition on rather than eliminate.
 Procedure SG is run many times, each time finding a new elimination order, and comparing it to the best order found so far.
 If the cost of the new elimination order is smaller than that of the best previously found order, then the new order and cost are recorded.